Why Choose Us?

 Do I still have to pay for the instructor when I am soloing?

 With some of schools in the area the answer to this question is "yes".
 HOWEVER, here at Rent A Copter the answer is "NO".
 You only pay for the first hour or so of your solo flights when the instructor is standing there watching to make sure nothing happens.
 After that, when the instructor is not there, you don't pay for them!
-Think about that; that drops your solo rental rate to around $242 an hr!!!!
+Think about that; that drops your solo rental rate another $65.00!!!!
 Not many (if any) places can say that!

 Do you offer block time?